 In the field it will be very hard for most stations to measure loss caused by a reversed connection, even a significant loss.
 It's tricky.
 To properly measure requires an accurate power meter, a continuously variable tuner, an RF analyst to display the (R ± jX) presented by the transceiver side of the tuner, an accurate, stable field strength meter, and a working knowledge of the various circumstances that can screw up field strength readings.

 Reversing connections probably produces two obviously different (R ± jX) readings at the shack side of the transformer.
 See the last category in the table above.
-It is probable that a reversed connection has significantly hampered tuning and matching for installers.
+It is probable that a reversed connection has significantly hampered tuning and matching for some installers.